AqwamCreates/DataPredict/docs/Tutorials/UsingNeuralNetworksPart2.md

 local lossMatrix = MatrixL:subtract(predictedMatrix, labelMatrix)

-local costFunctionDerivativesTable = NeuralNetwork:backPropagate(lossMatrix, true)
+local costFunctionDerivativesTable = NeuralNetwork:backwardPropagate(lossMatrix, true)

--- Unlike train(), we need to calculate the loss matrix before we can pass it to backPropagate() function.
+-- Unlike train(), we need to calculate the loss matrix before we can pass it to backwardPropagate() function.

 ```